cdeck3r/acbattery/_posts/2024-08-20-acbattery.md

 ### `invDrvActor`

 This actor is a state machine that manages the precharge behavior through the MOSFET driver board, as previously detailed in section [Precharge](#precharge).
+The following diagram depicts the actor.

 ![Inverter Driver Actor](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/cdeck3r/acbattery/main/plantuml/invDrvActor.plantuml)